Table of Contents

 The strength of GoHighLevel workflows is that it has conditions built into the system.
 This allows the workflow to make choices on what to do next based on what it is able to see.
 For example, if a lead responds to a message, the workflow will follow a different path than if there’s no response to a message.

 This logic-based approach makes it possible to give automation a human touch.
 Leads can be easily switched over to an action related to calling for sales, while other leads, which are inactive, will be streaming with nursing content.
-Through this specialized approach, workflows enable intelligent experiences.
+Through this specialized approach, workflows enable intelligent experiences and highlight advanced gohighlevel workflows features.

 Timing and Delays in Workflow Automation